 Note to self: It all counts. (and why am I counting anyway?)

-Question: When it comes to spiritual matters, are there some things that you consciously or unconsciously tell yourself “that doesn’t count”?
+Writing/Reflection Prompt: When it comes to spiritual matters, are there some things that you consciously or unconsciously tell yourself “that doesn’t count”?